lil-lab/bandit-qa/README.md

 ## Data
 You can download MRQA datasets from [MRQA official repo](https://github.com/mrqa/MRQA-Shared-Task-2019#training-data): training data and in-domain development data.

+You can download small sets of supervised examples for initial training from [Splinter repo](https://github.com/oriram/splinter): follow the instruction under "Downloading Few-Shot MRQA Splits".

 We suggest you to create a _data_ folder and save all data files there.

 ## Installation